DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 Hint: NoHint

-Explanation: Liquidator liquidates the Liquidity pool
+Explanation: Liquidator liquidates the crypto collateral assets when a borrower defaults or when the Loans become unsafe due to the volatility in token prices.

 Sub Topics: lending-intro